State Solo & Party Championships

 Entry fees should be collated for all band members by your band secretary and then purchased in bulk through our Online Shop.

-Refunds will only be issued in exceptional circumstances at the discretion of the Management Committee.
+The issuing of refunds will only be in exceptional circumstances at the discretion of the Management Committee.

 Audience tickets will be available on the day of the Championships only (no pre-sales).
-Contactless payments may be available on the day, pending strength of the internet connection.
+Contactless payments may be available on the day, pending on internet connection strength.

 - Single Day Ticket: $10